Learn more about the available visa options and entry requirements into New Zealand

-When you arrive, you’ll need to ensure your passport is valid for at least three months beyond your intended departure date, and if required, have a valid New Zealand visa.
+We enjoy welcoming visitors to New Zealand.
+Having a valid passport and the right visa is key to a trouble-free entry into New Zealand.
+Your passport has to be valid for at least three months beyond your intended departure date, and if required, have a valid New Zealand visa.

 Before travelling to New Zealand, you need to make sure your passport is valid for at least three months longer than your expected departure date.
-If you come from countries that need to apply for a New Zealand visa to enter, please be sure to apply for a visa in advance.
+If you come from a country that needs a New Zealand visa to enter, please be sure to apply in advance.

-If you have a biometric ordinary passport (or electronic passport) and are over 12-years-old, you may be able to use New Zealand Customs eGate service(opens in new window).
+If you have a biometric ordinary passport (or electronic passport) and are over 12 years old, you may be able to use New Zealand Customs eGate service.
 This allows you to complete your Customs and Immigration checks faster so you can get on with enjoying your visit to New Zealand.

-Working holiday visas(opens in new window) are available to young people, usually aged 18-30 (but 18-35 in a select few countries).
+Working holiday visas(opens in new window) are available to young people, usually aged 18-30 (but 18-35 for a select few nationalities).
 They let you travel and work in New Zealand for up to 12 months, or 23 months if you’re from the UK.
 To apply you’ll need to meet the visa requirements, and have:

 After you’ve cleared passport control, you should collect your baggage and proceed through customs and biosecurity checks.
 In order to protect New Zealand and its environment, certain items are not allowed to be brought into the country, have restrictions for entry or must be declared if they are deemed to present a biosecurity risk.
 These include food, plants, animal products and outdoor recreational equipment.